+6 Consider whether subscription agreements will be required.
 An RDO generally will not involve individual purchase agreements, or subscription agreements, between the issuer and the purchasers.
-In certain cases however, hedge fund investors may request to have a separate agreement with the issuer or be added as a named third-party beneficiary to the placement agency agreement to have the issuer's representations and warranties in the placement agency agreement made to the purchasers.
+In certain cases, however, hedge fund investors may request a separate agreement with the issuer or be added as a named third-party beneficiary to the placement agency agreement to have the issuer's representations and warranties in the placement agency agreement made to the purchasers.
 If there are subscription agreements in an RDO, the issuer must take care that such any such agreement is not deemed to constitute an offering related document, such as a free writing, and that it is not executed prior to the delivery of a Securities Act Section 10 compliant prospectus.
+There has been an increase in the number of direct placements undertaken by microcap and small cap issuers to single or multiple investors pursuant to shelf takedowns.
+In these circumstances, issuers should consider carefully how the purchase commitment with investors is documented.